 Research and testing are still underway to determine adequate replacements and solutions for aqueous film-forming foam.
 However, meanwhile, we can expect that many more individuals will be exposed to firefighting foam.

-January 11, 2023 - New Study Highlights the Danger for Firefighters
+January 11, 2023 - New Statistics Show Just How Bad PFAS Are for Firefighters

-A new study published in Occupational Medicine found that firefighters are four times more likely than the general population to be diagnosed with prostate cancer and three times more likely to be diagnosed with leukemia.
+Firefighters are 4 times more likely than the general population to be diagnosed with prostate cancer and 3 times more likely to be diagnosed with leukemia, according to new research.

 November 26, 2022 - AFFF settlement discussions